-- The pipe should be routed via plant rooms and accessible building risers.
-The route should avoid ceiling spaces and occupied areas unless this is impractical. - 31.8 Piping must be conservatively selected to suit the fluid flow and pressure applicable.
-The pipe material should resist degradation from exposure to waste products or likely cleaning and disinfection agents

-Note: Fully welded 316l stainless steel piping of 1.0 mm thickness is recommended.
+- 35.1 Waste piping must be installed such that the length of horizontal piping is minimised.
+The pipe path should have the maximum practical fall (preferably vertical).
+The pipe should be routed via plant rooms and accessible building risers.
+The route should avoid ceiling spaces and occupied areas unless this is impractical. - 35.2 Piping must be conservatively selected to suit the fluid flow and pressure applicable.
+The pipe material should resist degradation from exposure to waste products or likely cleaning and disinfection agents. - Note: Fully welded 316l stainless steel piping of 1.0 mm thickness is recommended.
+Single skin piping is considered satisfactory. - 35.3 Piping must be physically protected where exposed to mechanical damage. - 35.4 Piping must be labelled 'Biosecurity Containment Pipework Do not disturb' throughout its length.
+Biohazard warning symbols should also be provided at regular intervals.

-Single skin piping is considered satisfactory. - 31.9 Piping must be physically protected where exposed to mechanical damage. - 31.10 Piping must be labelled 'Biosecurity Containment Pipework Do not disturb' throughout its length.
-Biohazard warning symbols should also be provided at regular intervals. - 31.11 Piping should be capable of being visually inspected throughout its length.
+- 35.5 Piping should be capable of being visually inspected throughout its length.
 Double skin pipe construction is recommended in any locations where visual inspection is unable to be undertaken.
-However this contingency should be avoided, where practical. - 31.12 A filtration system is required for removal of solids prior to liquid waste entering the holding tank.
+However, this contingency should be avoided where practical. - 35.6 A filtration system is required for removal of solids prior to liquid waste entering the holding tank.
 The filtration system must be capable of being removed for cleaning and decontamination.
 Solids removed from waste water are deemed to be biosecurity waste and must be treated as such.
 Steam sterilisation is recommended.

-Note: The efficacy of the waste treatment system in sterilising particulate matter should be considered when determining the filtration system screen size to be utilised for solids removal. - 31.13 The floor of the waste treatment plant room must be fully bunded to a volume that ensures retention of all waste in the event of a holding tank failure at full capacity.
+Note: The efficacy of the waste treatment system in sterilising particulate matter should be considered when determining the filtration system screen size to be utilised for solids removal. - 35.7 The floor of the waste treatment plant room must be fully bunded to a volume that ensures retention of all waste in the event of a holding tank failure at full capacity.
 The bunded space should drain to a sealed sump.
-A submersible sump pump must be provided, along with flexible hosing to discharge the spillage after chemical disinfection Note: Consideration should be given to the provision of a safety shower and eyewash station within the plant room. - 31.14 A continuous flow alarm is desirable for water services connected to appliances draining to the treatment system.
-A suitable timer can warn users where water flow to a single appliance exceeds a reasonable period of time. - 31.15 The vents to the waste system must be fitted with sterile filters.
+A submersible sump pump must be provided along with flexible hosing to discharge the spillage after chemical disinfection Note: Consideration should be given to the provision of a safety shower and eyewash station within the plant room. - 35.8 A 'continuous flow alarm' is desirable for water services connected to appliances draining to the treatment system.

-Note: Filters must be carefully selected to ensure that sufficient air is passed to ensure traps are not compromised.
+Note: A suitable timer can warn users where water flow to a single appliance exceeds a reasonable period of time. - 35.9 Vents to the waste system must be fitted with sterile filters.
+Filters must be carefully selected to ensure that sufficient air is passed to ensure traps are not compromised.
 0.2 micron hydrophobic membrane filters are recommended.
-These must be capable of being decontaminated, preferably by steam sterilisation. - Where toilets are installed, it is recommended that these are urine only systems.
-Where urine only toilets are installed a 'Lady-San' or similar disposal station for small quantities of toilet paper and other minor solids should be supplied.
+These must be capable of being decontaminated, preferably by steam sterilisation. - Where toilets are installed, it is recommended that these are urine-only systems.
+Where urine-only toilets are installed a 'Lady-San' or similar disposal station for small quantities of toilet paper and other minor solids should be supplied.
 Solid waste collected from disposal stations must be treated as biosecurity waste.

-32. Specific requirements for BC3 animal and plant facilities
+36. Specific requirements for biosecurity containment-level 4 (BC4) animal and plant facilities